MRTP Act 1969 -Monopolistic and Restrictive Trade Practice under MRTP act,1969

 The MRTP Act was introduced to provide that the operation of the economic system does not result in the concentration of economic power in hands of few.
-Through this article, an overview of the MRTP Act has been done including the salient features, the important provisions, the amendments which have been made over the years It was later repealed and replaced by the Competition Act, 2002 but it still was the first legislation in India regulating the market.
+Through this article, an overview of the MRTP Act has been done including the salient features, the important provisions, the amendments which have been made over the years.
 This article looks at the now repealed act in totality and the amendments which were made to it till the Competition Act, 2002

 The Monopolistic and Restrictive Trade Practices Act, 1969, was enacted